-Before the adoption of the Gregorian calendar, the New Year celebration began March 21 and ended April 1.
+Before the adoption of the Gregorian calendar, the New Year celebration began on March 21 and ended on April 1.
 Pope Gregory’s new calendar moved New Year’s Day to January 1.
 Those who persisted in celebrating the new year in April came to be known as April fools.
-In short order, playing absurd and harmless jokes became a practice on April 1, April Fools’ Day.
+In short, order, playing absurd and harmless jokes became a practice on April 1, April Fools’ Day.

 Here is a list by region of vegetables and herbs to be planted in the Southern Hemisphere during April:

-Temperate regions: Vegetables: artichoke suchers, broad beans, cabbage, Chinese cabbage, cress, leeks, lettuce, mustard, onions, spring onions, peas, radish, shallots, spinach, strawberry runners, turnips.
-Herbs: angelica, caraway, chervil, chives, coriander, dill, lemon balm, marjoram, oregano, salad burnett thyme.
+Temperate regions: Vegetables: artichoke crowns, broad beans, cabbage, Chinese cabbage, cress, leeks, lettuce, mustard, onions, spring onions, peas, radish, shallots, spinach, strawberry runners, turnips.
+Herbs: angelica, caraway, chervil, chives, coriander, dill, lemon balm, marjoram, oregano, salad Burnett, and thyme.

 Tropical and sub-tropical northern regions: Vegetables: beans, beetroot, broad beans, broccoli, cabbage, cauliflower, celery, Chinese cabbage, cress, endive, lettuce, marrow, mustard, onions, spring onions, parsnip, peas, potatoes, radish, rhubarb crown, rutabaga (Swede), shallots, silverbeet (Swiss chard), spinach, spring onion, strawberry runners, tomato, turnip.
 Herbs: angelica, borage, caraway, celeriac, chervil, chives, coriander, dill, lemon balm, marjoram, oregano, parsley, salad burnet, thyme.